PLDI-CBC/CBC-SE/README.md

 `-- z3           // Directory for SMT solver
 ```

-The benchmark directory contains all experiments relevant to the work described in this paper.
+The benchmarks directory contains all experiments relevant to the work described in this paper.

 ```
-# cd CBC-SE/benchmark/
+# cd CBC-SE/benchmarks/
 # tree -L 1
 |-- CVE             // CVE experiment(Table 2)
 	|-- init.py